Helping to preserve and restore Lake Atitlan’s ecosystems, natural beauty and local cultures

 Combining solutions for a viable outcome

-Following many years of scientific research involving members of our board of directors, government institutions, and universities, proven technological solutions have been identified that are part of the sustainable long term measures to deal with wastewater management in the Atitlan Basin.
+Following many years of scientific research involving members of our board of directors, government institutions, and universities, proven technological solutions have been identified that are part of the sustainable long term measures to deal with wastewater management in the Atitlan Basin accompanied with Government Policy Change.

 Local Guatemalan women take on recycling program